Pranayama: Etymology

-Expansion of individual energy into cosmic energy is called ' (', energy + ', expansion).

 Hinduism

 Bhagavad Gītā

-Pranayama is mentioned in verse 4.29 of the Bhagavad Gītā, which states "Still others, who are inclined to the process of breath restraint to remain in trance, practice by offering the movement of the outgoing breath into the incoming, and the incoming breath into the outgoing, and thus at last remain in trance, stopping all breathing.
-Others, curtailing the eating process, offer the outgoing breath into itself as a sacrifice."
+Pranayama is mentioned in verse 4.29 of the Bhagavad Gītā, which describes practitioners offering the prana breath into the apana (breathing out) and the apana into the prana, while restraining the movement of both through the practice of pranayama.

 Yoga Sutras of Patanjali

 Pranayama is the fourth "limb" of the eight limbs of Ashtanga Yoga, as mentioned in verse 2.29 of the Yoga Sutras of Patanjali.
 Patanjali, a Rishi, discusses his specific approach to pranayama in verses 2.49 through 2.51, and devotes verses 2.52 and 2.53 to explaining the benefits of the practice.
 Patanjali does not fully elucidate the nature of prana, and the theory and practice of pranayama seem to have undergone significant development after him.

 In verse 1.34, pranayama is introduced as a method aimed at stabilizing the mind.
 The practice involves two primary techniques: exhalation, known as pracchardana, which entails expelling air from the stomach through the nostrils, and retention, known as vidharana, which focuses on the controlled restraint of breath.
 Pranayama supports advanced practitioners in gaining control over the mind and complements meditation, aiding in achieving a light body and steady mind by regulating breath.

 Yoga teachers including B. K. S. Iyengar have advised that pranayama should be part of an overall practice that includes the other limbs of Patanjali's Raja Yoga teachings, especially Yama, Niyama, and Asana.